- Practicing with Robinson Bradshaw

 At Robinson Bradshaw, we provide a comprehensive employee benefits package that includes:

-All full-time firm employees participate in the firm’s qualified profit-sharing plan.
-In each of the past 25 years, the firm has contributed to each participant’s account an amount equal to 10 percent of the employee’s regular cash compensation.
+All eligible lawyers participate in the firm's qualified profit-sharing plan.
+For decades, the firm has contributed to each participant’s account an amount equal to 10% of the lawyer's regular cash compensation.
 These contributions are fully vested immediately.
-A new employee becomes eligible to participate after one year of employment, but receives a contribution with respect to all compensation paid during the calendar year in which that eligibility requirement is met.
-The plan also has a 401(k) feature, and employees may make voluntary, pre-tax contributions, subject to applicable limits.
-Employees direct the investment of their accounts and may borrow from their accounts.
-The plan accepts rollovers from other qualified plans.
+The plan also has a 401(k) feature, and lawyers may make voluntary, pre-tax and after-tax contributions, subject to applicable limits.
+Eligibility and other details are available upon request.

-We will cover up to $2,000 in expenses incurred moving household goods to Charlotte.
+The firm will cover up to $2,000 in approved expenses incurred moving household goods to Charlotte.

 Bar Preparation and Examination Fees

-The firm covers all expenses associated with bar preparation courses and bar examination fees.
+The firm covers all reasonable expenses associated with bar preparation courses and bar examination fees.

 - Coverage is effective on the date of hire.

-- Coverage (medical and dental) is provided to lawyers at no cost.
-Dependent coverage can be elected (cost of which is partially subsidized by the firm).
+- The firm provides coverage (medical and dental) to eligible lawyers at no cost.
+A lawyer may elect dependent coverage (the cost of which is partially subsidized by the firm).

 - Preferred Provider Organization (PPO) allows open access to physicians.